MvvmCross/MvvmCross/README.md

 ## Filing issues

-We strive to keep the GitHub issues list for bugs, features and other important project management tasks.
+We want to keep the GitHub issues list for bugs, features and other important project management tasks only.
 If you have questions please see the [Questions & support section below](#questions--support).

 When filing issues, please select the appropriate [issue template](https://github.com/MvvmCross/MvvmCross/issues/new/choose).
 The best way to get your bug fixed is to be as detailed as you can be about the problem.
 Providing a minimal git repository with a project showing how to reproduce the problem is ideal.
 Here are a couple of questions you can answer before filing a bug.